Midwest region gas prices fell from last week. Here's how much

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Salina Journal: Midwest region gas prices fell slightly from last week
+This article originally appeared on Bartlesville Examiner-Enterprise: Midwest region gas prices fell slightly from last week